cogentcore/core/tensor/table/README.md

 There are also multi-column `Sort` and `Filter` methods on the Table itself.

-It is very low-cost to create a new View of an existing Table, via `NewTableView`, as they can share the underlying `Columns` data.
+It is very low-cost to create a new View of an existing Table, via `NewView`, as they can share the underlying `Columns` data.

 # Cheat Sheet